 Following Ukraine's attainment of independence in 1991, the country became much more open to international educational exchange programs.
 The Fulbright Program was opened in Ukraine at the beginning of 1992.
 Its goal was and remains to increase the mutual understanding between people of the United States and Ukraine through scholarly and research exchanges.
 Originally, the Fulbright Program was managed by the United States Information Agency (USIA) through the United States Embassy.
 A Fulbright office separate from the embassy was established in Kyiv in 1998.

-Since the inception of the Fulbright Program in Ukraine, more than 800 Ukrainian scholars, students, and professionals have traveled to the United States for research or study in U.S. institutions of higher education.
-During the same period, nearly 500 U.S scholars, students, and professionals have participated in the Fulbright Program in Ukraine as university lecturers, researchers, and consultants.
+Since the inception of the Fulbright Program in Ukraine, nearly 900 Ukrainian scholars, students, and professionals have traveled to the United States for research or study in U.S. institutions of higher education.
+During the same period, more than 530 U.S scholars, students, and professionals have participated in the Fulbright Program in Ukraine as university lecturers, researchers, and consultants.
 Fulbright alumni in the United States are active citizens and make up a significant lobby which doesn't let the U.S. Congress forget about supporting educational programs.
 Funding for the Fulbright Program is designated every year by the U.S. Congress as part of the annual budget.

 Alumni of Ukrainian Fulbright programs established an alumni association in 1999.
 The Ukrainian Fulbright Association and its members play an active role in Ukraine's intellectual and civic communities, developing and sustaining academic and educational programs at institutions of higher education throughout Ukraine.
 Through a Small Grants Program, Ukrainian Fulbright alumni are able to receive support for conferences, seminars, roundtable discussions, and other programs which they organize; for participation in academic events in Ukraine and around the world; and for publishing individual research as articles or monographs.